 - a.
 The GDPR sets out six principles relating to the processing of personal data which must be adhered to by data controllers (and data processors).
 These require that personal data must be: - 1.
 Processed lawfully, fairly and in a transparent manner; - 2.
-Collected for specific and explicit purposes and only for the purposes it was collected for: - 3.
-Relevant and limited to what is necessary for the purposes it is processed; - 4.
+Collected for specific and explicit purposes and only for the purposes it was collected for;

+- 3. Relevant and limited to what is necessary for the purposes it is processed; - 4.
 Accurate and kept up to date; - 5.
 Kept for no longer than is necessary for the purposes for which it is processed; and - 6.
 Processed in a manner that ensures appropriate security of the personal data. - b.
 The GDPR's 'accountability' principle also requires that the School not only processes personal data in a fair and legal manner but that we are also able to demonstrate that our processing is lawful.
-This involves, among other things: - 1. keeping records of our data processing activities, including by way of logs and policies; - 2. documenting significant decisions and assessments about how we use personal data; and - 3. generally having an 'audit trail' vis-à-vis data protection and privacy matters, including for example when and how our Privacy Notices were updated, how and when data protection consents were collected from individuals, how breaches were dealt with, etc.
+This involves, among other things: - 1.
+Keeping records of our data processing activities, including by way of logs and policies; - 2.
+Documenting significant decisions and assessments about how we use personal data; and - 3.
+Generally having an 'audit trail' vis-à-vis data protection and privacy matters, including for example when and how our Privacy Notices were updated, how and when data protection consents were collected from individuals, how breaches were dealt with, etc.

-3. Information Officer
+3. Communications Manager

 a.
-The School has appointed an Information Officer who will endeavour to ensure that all personal data is processed in compliance with this Policy and the principles of the GDPR.
-Any questions about the operation of this policy or any concerns that the policy has not been followed should be referred in the first instance to the Information Officer.
+The School has appointed a person responsible for communications who will endeavour to ensure that all personal data is processed in compliance with this Policy and the principles of the GDPR.
+In the absence of such an appointed person, any questions about the operation of this policy or any concerns that the policy has not been followed should be referred in the first instance to the Director of Operations via their PA.